-State Dept. seeks tighter visa process in move toward ‘extreme vetting’
+State Dept. seeks social-media checks in tough new visa rules

-The U.S. Department of State has proposed tougher questioning of visa applicants who it believes warrant additional scrutiny, according to a government document published Thursday, in a push toward the “extreme vetting” sought by President Donald Trump.
+The U.S. Department of State has proposed tougher questioning of visa applicants who it believes warrant extra scrutiny, according to a government document published Thursday, in a push toward the “extreme vetting” sought by President Donald Trump.

-The additional criteria would apply to 65,000 people per year or about 0.5 percent of visa applicants worldwide, the State Department estimated, though it did not target nationals of certain countries.
+The additional criteria would include questions about social media accounts and apply to 65,000 people per year or about 0.5 percent of visa applicants worldwide, the State Department estimated, though it did not target nationals of certain countries.

-A set of new questions would apply to “immigrant and nonimmigrant visa applicants who have been determined to warrant additional scrutiny in connection with terrorism or other national security-related visa ineligibilities,” the State Department said in a notice to the Federal Register.
+A set of new questions would apply to visa applicants “who have been determined to warrant additional scrutiny in connection with terrorism or other national security-related visa ineligibilities,” the State Department said in a notice to the Federal Register.

-Those applicants would be required to give social media handles and 15 years of biographical information when applying for a U.S. visa.
+Those applicants would be required to give all prior passport numbers, five years’ worth of social media handles, email addresses and phone numbers as well as 15 years of biographical information when applying for a U.S. visa.
+Consular officers will not request user passwords for social media accounts, the document said.

 If granted, the new criteria would mark the first concrete step toward more stringent vetting Trump asked federal agencies to apply toward travelers from countries he deemed a threat to the United States in an executive order issued in January and again in March.